 - Vertical clocking spines are constructed as balanced binary trees.
 This operation equalizes delays to the horizontal spines for matching delays of the static clock networks.

-- Active clock deskews minimize jitter through a calibrated skew compensation to minimize local and global skews both within a die and between two SLRs.
+- Active clock deskews minimize jitter through a calibrated skew compensation to minimize local and global skews both within a die and between two super logic regions (SLRs).
 Refer to Clock Skew Minimization through Calibrated Mesh Network Deskew.
 This is achieved through an calibrated deskew mesh using phase detectors that modulate delays at clock region boundaries.